timothyrenner/spotify-smart-playlists/README.md

 Just like the tracks you like and they'll make their way into these playlists, hands free.
 Hence the name 😄.

+### Note
+DVC will throw an error if it sees a new playlist config file but doesn't have the corresponding root playlist files.
+This happens when adding a new playlist config file without repro-ing the pipeline locally.

+*** Repro the pipeline locally when adding a config based playlist. ***

 ## Machine learned auto rotating playlists

 This is my phase 3.